kaanaksit/odak/docs/course/index.md

 ??? question end "What are the intended learning outcomes of this course?"
-    Students who have completed Computational Light Course (CLC) successfully will have literacy and practical skills on the following items:
+    Students who have completed Computational Light Course successfully will have literacy and practical skills on the following items:

     - Physics of Light and applications of Computational Light,
     - Fundamental knowledge of managing a software project (e.g., version and authoring tools, unit tests, coding style, and grammar),